Roni-N/Roni_Nakash-Portfolio/index.md

 #### 2.1 Data integration
 In this section, we will first explore the available data & features from different datasets.
-Next, we will integrate the data into a unified dataset by implementing the business workflow, and finally, we will produce the target variable.
+Next, we will integrate the data into a unified dataset by implementing the business workflow, and finally, we will produce the target variable.<br>
-**Topics covered:**
+>**Topics covered:**
-- Integrate datasets through business workflow
+>- Integrate datasets through business workflow.
-- Comparing Pandas library to SQL basic functions
+>- Comparing Pandas library to SQL basic functions.
-- Produce ground truth (label of target variable)
+>- Produce ground truth (label of target variable).
-Pic 1 and link

 [![](https://img.shields.io/badge/GitHub-2.1%20Data%20integration%20code-blue?logo=Github)](https://github.com/Roni-N/Insurance-claim-prediction/blob/gh-pages/Section%202%20Data%20Understanding/2.1%20Data%20integration/(ICP)%201.%20Data%20Grouping%20and%20Aggregation..ipynb)